naclonts/inbox-eagle/README.md

 # Inbox Eagle

-An app that queries your emails and ranks them in importance based on which ones need a reply from you.
+An app that queries your unread emails and ranks them in importance based on which ones need a reply from you.

 Configurable to use either a local LLM or an OpenAI API model.